auth0/Auth0.swift/V2_MIGRATION_GUIDE.md

 #### `signUp(email:username:password:connection:userMetadata:scope:parameters:)`

-You should use `createUser(email:username:password:connection:userMetadata:rootAttributes:)` and then `login(usernameOrEmail:password:realm:audience:scope:)` instead.
+You should use `signup(email:username:password:connection:userMetadata:rootAttributes:)` and then `login(usernameOrEmail:password:realm:audience:scope:)` instead.
 That is, create the user and then log them in.

 #### `tokenInfo(token:)` and `userInfo(token:)`